What is trad climbing? Our expert guide to traditional rock climbing

 Multi-pitch climbs involve using more than one rope length and are therefore usually more committing.
 After each pitch, the lead climber has to find a suitable stance and secure themself with a solid anchor, before bringing the second up.
 From here, the process begins anew, as the lead climber forges onwards, with the second belaying from below.
 It’s not uncommon for climbers to switch between being lead and second on a multi-pitch climb.

-Multi-pitch venues range from roadside crags that simply require more than one rope length, to massive routes in the mountains that may involve in excess of a dozen pitches and require long walk-ins or a bit of scrambling to reach.
+Multi-pitch venues range from roadside crags that simply require more than one rope length, to massive routes in the mountains or on big walls that may involve in excess of a dozen pitches and require long walk-ins or a bit of scrambling to reach.
 This is where approach shoes come into their own.

 For us, there’s something magical about a guidebook to a new region.
 All those crags and routes as yet unexplored.
 Spaces on the page awaiting the inky swish of a tick.
 Mountains that seemingly exist only in print and in our imagination, awaiting the moment they’re made tangible by first-hand experience and then committed to memory forever.
 We can hear the waves crashing at the foot of the sea cliff, even if we’re just sat at home, eyeing up the grades and ratings of future routes snaking up a face that’s routinely flogged by the elements.